Extracorporeal Lithotripsy

 Lithotripsy is a medical procedure that uses shock waves to break up stones that form in the kidney, bladder or ureter (the tube that carries urine from the kidneys to the bladder).

-After the procedure, the tiny pieces of the stones leave the body through the urine.
+After the procedure, the tiny pieces of the stones pass out of the body through the urine.

-The Department has a state-of-the-art extracorporeal shock wave lithotripsy device, which makes it possible to treat and resolve 90% of the stones in the urinary system.
+The department has a state-of-the-art extracorporeal shock wave lithotripsy device, which can treat and resolve 90% of urinary tract stones.

 When is lithotripsy indicated?

-95% of the stones located in the ureter are spontaneously expelled in 3 or 4 weeks, depending on their size and position.
+95% of stones in the ureter pass spontaneously within 3 to 4 weeks, depending on their size and position.
 Any stone not expelled within 2 months requires therapeutic action.

-Currently, between 90 and 95% of stones can be eliminated by non-aggressive procedures, such as extracorporeal shock wave lithotripsy, which consists of breaking the stones into small fragments that can be expelled more easily.
+Currently, 90-95% of stones can be removed by non-aggressive procedures, such as extracorporeal shock wave lithotripsy, which involves breaking stones into small fragments that can be more easily expelled.

 How is lithotripsy performed?